isabella232/customer-one.en/help/home.md

 We are working on some key enhancements to the support experience for our Adobe Experience Manager and Adobe Campaign customers.

-These changes, which we plan to roll out in April/May of 2020, will allow your organization to access Adobe Customer Support and provide greater visibility into your service history via a common entry portal.
+These changes, which we plan to roll out in April/May of 2020, will allow your organization to access [!DNL Adobe Customer Support] and provide greater visibility into your service history via a common entry portal.

-We will continue to provide more information to your organization as we get closer to the roll out.
+We will continue to provide more information to your organization as we get closer to the rollout.

 ## More information